-Many kids dream of being professional singers or members of a rock band.
+Some kids dream of being a professional singer or a member of a rock band.
 While they might be dreaming of becoming as famous as their favorite singers or bands, most musicians do not achieve that kind of fame.

-Any kid who has enjoyed making putty or “goo” out of glue and starch has likely dreamed of becoming a scientist.
+Any kid who has enjoyed making putty or “goo” out of glue and starch has likely considered becoming a scientist.
 Of course, there are many different types of scientists.

 Many kids hope to become professional athletes so they can play their favorite sports and get paid for it.
-Becoming a paid professional athlete takes a lot of work: athletes practice for hours a day with teammates and trainers and often work regularly with strength trainers.
+Becoming a paid professional athlete takes a lot of work: athletes practice for hours a day with teammates and trainers, and often work regularly with strength trainers and nutritionists.

-Athletes may perform in leagues at a variety of levels – the league in which an athlete plays often determines how much he or she earns.
+Athletes may perform in leagues at a variety of levels, and the league in which an athlete plays often determines how much they earn.
 Those who do become full-time athletes often have short careers due to the physical demands of the job.
 Some athletes become coaches or scouts later in their careers.

-Some children dream of being firefighters—they often see it as an exciting, courageous job that also helps people.
-Firefighters’ duties range from putting out fires to driving fire trucks to rescue and sometimes treating victims.
+Some children want to become firefighters—they often see it as an exciting, courageous job that also helps people.
+Firefighters’ duties range from putting out fires to driving fire trucks to rescue, and sometimes include treating victims.